Erlanger Logo

 Current retirees: You will continue to receive your monthly benefit in accordance with the terms of the form of annuity you elected at your retirement.
 At the end of the Plan termination process, you will be notified in writing of the name and address of the newly selected, highly rated insurer who will provide your annuity payments moving forward.
 Your payments will continue as scheduled and no action is required.

 Actively working employees and terminated former employees: The benefit payable to you, as well as the existing Plan rules around benefit commencement, will not change.
-However, as a result of the termination of the Plan, you have the opportunity to make a one-time election to adjust your benefit during the Plan’s distribution window during the first quarter of the calendar year, beginning January 2026.
-Details of this election opportunity will be provided in the coming months.
+However, as a result of the termination of the Plan, you have the opportunity to receive your benefit early during the Plan’s distribution window, beginning January 2026 through February 20, 2026.
+Final election materials will be mailed from Empower on January 9, 2026, with your specific benefit election options available.
+Election forms must be postmarked by the return date of February 20, 2026.

 Current retirees: If you are currently receiving a monthly distribution payment from the Plan, there will be no change to your benefit or payment schedule.
 You will continue to receive your monthly payments as usual – no action is required on your part.